 Why Businesses Work Remotely

-Many companies now use coworking for entire teams, while some large corporates are integrating coworking spaces into their head offices, too.
+Many companies now use coworking for entire teams, while some large corporations are integrating coworking spaces into their head offices.
 A significant driver for this trend is remote working, which has escalated significantly in recent years as mobile technology advances have enabled entrepreneurs and employees alike to work from virtually anywhere.
+However, while technology is the enabler, it’s not necessarily the reason for the surge in remote working.

 Benefits of Working from a Coworking Space